 Bushbuck Hunting

-Don't be surprised if this tough little spiral-horned antelope gives you a hunt that you'll never forget, over and above many other animals.
+Don't be surprised if this tough little spiral-horned antelope gives you a hunt that you'll never forget.
 Also don't be surprised if you find yourself asking for it to be skinned as a full mount.

 Bushbuck Trophy Minimums